billhennessy/blog-chunky/content/post/2020/hairdressers-vs-rioters.md

 When Coronavirus came along, Democrats used the disease as cover to squash small businesses and get them in line.
 The hooligans and thugs looting and burning those businesses are just convenient weapons for these "leaders."

-That's why the same Democrats who hairdressers and gyms as if they were organized crime operations let Antifa burn cities, beat citizens, and loot businesses.
+That's why the same Democrats who treat hairdressers and gyms as if they were organized crime operations let Antifa burn cities, beat citizens, and loot businesses.
 Antifa is nothing but the Democrats' muscle.

 ### Governor Parson Effectively Abdicated